 And then a plastic Elsa doll went rogue and got its switch stuck in the on position, flipped to Spanish.
 For a little while, we did most things against the backdrop of a perky voice we could only imagine was asking us, “Do you want to see some snow magic?”
 It wasn’t long before I found Elsa face down across the toy trumpet, her batteries removed, safely locked away from our children.

 We have never once discussed the missing toys nor the near-magical way they wind up inhabiting the baking cabinet.
-In the stress that is pandemic parenting, devoting precious conversation time to the tap shoes or the trumpet has never felt important enough.
 Instead, it’s become a sort of secret game: I watch my husband wince at a harmonica or talking puzzle, and in no time it appears next to our baking dishes.

 Look, my children are loved.
 They are creative, imaginative, and committed to finding fun in all its forms.
-They can while away a whole afternoon pretending, toy-free, to be dogs or dragons, or most recently, dog-dragons.
+My two girls can while away a whole afternoon pretending, toy-free, to be dogs or dragons, or most recently, dog-dragons.
 They won’t miss the tap shoes, noisy instruments, and broken toys for long—and we won’t keep them tucked away forever.

 And you know what would make me most joyful?
 Finding a way to stuff Baby Shark into that cabinet, too.